 Note: If an occupier fails to comply with obligations under a weed control order, those obligations may be enforced against the owner of the land as well as the occupier by a weed control notice issued under section 18.

-PLAN ENDORSEMENT This plan is endorsed by each Loca I Control Authority in the area of operation on.
-Signed by: Position: Or, ratified at the meeting of Council, dated 2006
+This plan is endorsed by each Local Control Authority in the area of operation.

+Signed by: Or, ratified at the meetin g of